 Since the amount of juice from each orange can vary, it’s a good idea to have a small bottle of no-pulp orange juice on hand just in case you need a little extra orange juice.
 Strain the orange juice using a small mesh strainer so that there is no pulp in the juice.

 Prepare The Orange Syrup

 STEP 3: Boil the water with the sugar and cinnamon stick for a few minutes.
 Then add the orange juice, orange zest, and vanilla.
 Stir together.
 Bring the ingredients to a boil and then simmer on low heat for a few minutes.

 The orange syrup doesn’t need to cook for very long.
 Add in the lemon juice at the very end once the sauce has simmered and the heat has been lowered.
 Simmer until the sugar has dissolved and the syrup has slightly thickened.
 Remove from the heat and set aside to cool.
-The reason the syrup is prepared first is so that it has time to cool while the cake is being made and baked.
+The syrup is prepared first so it has time to cool while the cake is being made and baked.

 STEP 4: Preheat the oven to bake at 350 degrees F.

 STEP 5: In a large bowl, mix the eggs, sugar, and vanilla with an electric hand mixer.
 Whisk together for 5 minutes until the eggs and sugar are a pale yellow colour and frothy.
 If you don’t have an electric hand mixer, you can use a whisk, but the benefit of the mixer is that the eggs will be airier, and the cake will be light.
 Alternatively, you can use an electric stand mixer with a whisk attachment or just a whisk.